ajevans99/swift-mcp-toolkit/Sources/MCPToolkit/Documentation.docc/MCPToolkit.md

 ## Overview

-The MCP specification standardises how AI assistants discover and invoke server-side tools.
-This package focuses on the tooling surface that server authors most frequently implement:
+The MCP specification standardises how AI assistants discover and invoke server-side tools and prompts.
+This package focuses on the surfaces that server authors most frequently implement:

 - `MCPTool` defines a strongly typed contract between your Swift code and `tools/call` requests.
 - `Server/register(tools:)` wires those tools into the SDK's `Server` actor so clients can list and execute them.
 - `MCPTool/call(arguments:)` bridges raw MCP arguments into validated Swift values using `JSONSchemaBuilder`.
+- `MCPPromptTemplate` mirrors this experience for `prompts/get`, providing a message-building DSL and schema-backed validation.

 ### Why MCPToolkit?

 - **Spec-aligned defaults** – input schemas and validation mirror the [MCP tools spec](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/tools/).
-- **Type-safe ergonomics** – swift-json-schema's builders and macros keeps your tool parameters expressive while avoiding manual JSON parsing and validation.
+- **Type-safe ergonomics** – swift-json-schema's builders and macros keep your tool and prompt parameters expressive while avoiding manual JSON parsing and validation.
 - **Concurrency-first** – tools are `Sendable` and embrace Swift's `async`/`await`.

 ### How to Adopt